One Day in Glasgow Best Things To Do by JetSettingFools.com

 NEIPA at Shilling Brewing Company, Glasgow, Scotland

-Just a block west of George Square is Shilling Brewing Company, which is also housed in a former bank building.
 At the Shilling Brew Pub, they make craft beer onsite – and feature guest taps from other Scottish brewers, as well.
-Woodfired pizzas are the only menu item, but trust us, they are delicious!
+Woodfired pizzas are the only menu item, but they are delicious!

-Another favorite Glasgow restaurant for pizza is the hip Paesano Pizza on Miller Street.
+Another favorite Glasgow restaurant is the hip Paesano Pizza on Miller Street.
 Utilizing authentic Italian ingredients to top a variety of pizzas, Paesano offers patrons a friendly and casual place to dine, along with excellent prices.

 Ashton Lane, Glasgow